La Follette School of Public Affairs

-The Robert M. La Follette School of Public Affairs, commonly known as the La Follette School, is a public graduate public policy school at the University of Wisconsin–Madison.
-It offers master's degrees in public affairs and international public affairs, and joint degrees with other departments.
-The La Follette School is housed in the Observatory Hill Office Building.
+The La Follette School of Public Affairs is a public graduate public policy school at the University of Wisconsin–Madison.
+It offers master's degrees in public affairs and international public affairs, joint graduate degrees with other departments, and undergraduate certificates in public policy and health policy.
+The La Follette School is housed in the Observatory Hill Office Building and Sterling Hall.

 History

 The school was founded in 1967 as the Center for the Study of Public Policy and Administration by Clara Penniman, the first woman to chair the university's political science department, making it one of the longest established institutions by type for the specific study of public policy.
 In 1983 it was separated from the department by an act of the Wisconsin Legislature, which established an Institute of Public Affairs named for Wisconsin governor and U.S. senator Robert M. La Follette Sr. The Institute was upgraded to a School in 1999, and offers a relatively small class size from a competitive international admissions process.